JoelNiklaus/LegalDatasets/finetune/online_terms_of_service/README.md

 #### Annotation process

-The dataset at hand is described (Drawzeski et al., 2021).
+The dataset at hand is described by Drawzeski et al. (2021).
 The ToS of the dataset were retrieved from the pre-existing and mono-lingual (English) Claudette corpus which is described in (Lippi et al., 2019).
-Drawzeski et al. (2021) *“investigate methods for automatically transferring the annotations made on ToS in the context of the Claudette project onto the corresponding versions of the same documents in a target language, where such resources and expertise may be lacking.”* Therefore, in the following, we will present the annotation process for the Claudette corpus as described in (Lippi et al., 2019).
+Drawzeski et al. (2021) *“investigate methods for automatically transferring the annotations made on ToS in the context of the Claudette project onto the corresponding versions of the same documents in a target language, where such resources and expertise may be lacking.”*

+Therefore, in the following, we will present the annotation process for the Claudette corpus as described in (Lippi et al., 2019).

 *”The corpus consists of 50 relevant on-line consumer contracts, i.e., ToS of on-line platforms.
 Such contracts were selected among those offered by some of the major players in terms of number of users, global relevance, and time the service was established.
 Such contracts are usually quite detailed in content, are frequently updated to reflect changes both in the service and in the applicable law, and are often available in different versions for different jurisdictions.
 Given multiple versions of the same contract, we selected the most recent version available on-line to European customers.
 The mark-up was done in XML by three annotators, which jointly worked for the formulation of the annotation guidelines.
 The whole annotation process included several revisions, where some corrections were also suggested by an analysis of the false positives and false negatives retrieved by the initial machine learning prototypes.
 Due to the large interaction among the annotators during this process, in order to assess inter-annotation agreement, a further test set consisting of 10 additional contracts was tagged, following the final version of the guidelines. […] We produced an additional test set consisting of 10 more annotated contracts.
 Such documents were independently tagged by two distinct annotators who had carefully studied the guidelines.
 In order to quantitatively measure the inter-annotation agreement, for this test set we computed the standard Cohen’s 𝜅 metric […] which resulted to be 0.871 […].”*

 #### Who are the annotators?